robertocolabene/BBModules/README.md

 - <b>data loss</b> : erase the input data during the journey.
 - <b>opening</b> : the bridge could be not opened so there's 1 on N possibilities to have success.

+For convenience the "opening" and "data loss" proccesses will be available from 0.<br>

 ## The probabilistic side
 <b>One of the most important thing to predict what will be your out is to understand how to use Probability Computing.</b><br>
 Cause of that it's also very important to put on the input a signal that returns on a real zero voltage. (for example a filter out with some resonance can return a not zero voltage.)<br>